Sifu (video game): Critical reception

-Sifu received "generally favorable" reviews for most platforms according to review aggregator Metacritic; the PlayStation 4 version received "mixed or average" reviews.
+Sifu received "generally favorable" reviews from critics for most platforms, except for the PS4 version which received "mixed or average" reviews, according to review aggregator website Metacritic.

 IGN called the game "utterly uncompromising in its design", praising the narrative, combat, controller haptics, environments, AI, structure, and expressed minor issues with the camera.
 Destructoid called it "a constant uphill battle" and "intensely rewarding", concluding, "Sifu is a challenge worth taking on and overcoming.
 It’s a story of vengeance with a little heart at the end, and though it might not land perfectly, it’s got a lot of style and action to back it up."
 Game Informer's review was slightly less positive about the game's structure, praising its combat for coming out of the gate strong while stating that the game eventually became a tiresome grind.
 GameSpot heavily lauded the game's two modes of combat, stating that they were impactful, and also praised the inventive aging mechanic and lack of a repetitive feel due to dynamic fights.
 The bad camera, bland story and characters, and superfluous investigative elements received some criticism.
 GamesRadar+ wrote positively about the game, praising its learning curve, aesthetics, and replayability, while taking some issue with the short length and limited enemy variety.
 Push Square gave the game eight stars out of ten, similarly praising its combat, rewarding feel, presentation, art direction, level design, and soundtrack, while criticizing the occasional unfairness in trial-and-error gameplay and its wonky camera.
+GamerSky, a Chinese publication, was positive about the game, stating that it meets the expectations of a kungfu film especially in terms of action performance and scene atmosphere, but noted that the game is worthy of its title Sifu in terms of its strict difficulty.

 Blake Morse from Shacknews gave the game a negative review.
-He criticised the game's upgrade system and its roguelike structure, which forces players to grind for a extended period of time and replay levels frequently in order to progress.
+He criticised the game's upgrade system and its roguelike structure, which forces players to grind for an extended period of time and replay levels frequently in order to progress.

 Sales

-Sifu sold over 500,000 copies within 48 hours of its release.
-The game sold over 1 million copies by March 2022.
+Sifu sold over 500,000 units within 48 hours of its release.
+The game sold over 1 million units by March 2022 and over 3 million units by February 2024.
+As of May 2025, the game sold over 4 million copies.